r3s/FE4/README.md

 The repo contains the C++ source code for the main  window of the application, a header file, the resource id file, some IDE file, and a header for what looks like another DLL file used to for some file dialogs.
 Don't expect any comments in the source.
 I found the source code in the Sent folder of my mail, sent in 2008 to a friend.
 The content of the mail said:

-` here is it, without bmps and dlls `
+` here it is, without bmps and dlls `

 and a 7z file was attached.
 I am uploading everything in that archive to the repo.

 #### I want to hear more!

 Well, you got it!
 I happened to upload application to CNET's download.com website.
-This was done almost a year later in 2008, and had around 131 downloads!
-I even was able to get a review from an editor to make a proper installer for the application.
+This was done almost a year later in 2008, and had 131 downloads!
+I was even able to get a review from an editor to make a proper installer for the application.
 I didn't know how to use the available free installer maker software at the time.
 I had to add a registry entry to support right-click context menu and I couldn't or the life of it figure out how to make that work.
 So what I did was to make the whole package a WinRAR self extracting archive and to run a small app I made myself to setup the registry keys.
 If you are curious, you can find the working FE4 at http://download.cnet.com/FE4/3000-2381_4-10851484.html

 #### The END